 If an app that uses background tasks is deployed using Visual Studio, and the version (major and/or minor) specified in Manifest Designer is then updated, subsequently re-deploying the app with Visual Studio may cause the app’s background tasks to stall.
 This can be remedied as follows:

 - Use Windows PowerShell to deploy the updated app (instead of Visual Studio) by running the script generated alongside the package.

 - If you already deployed the app using Visual Studio and its background tasks are now stalled, reboot or log off/log in to get the app’s background tasks working again.

 - You can select the "Always re-install my package" debugging option to avoid this in C# projects.

 - Wait until the app is ready for final deployment to increment the package version (don’t change it while debugging).

 Additional tips for debugging background tasks:

 - Make sure your app checks for existing background task registrations before registering the background task again.
 Multiple registrations of the same background task can cause unexpected results by running the background task more than once each time it is triggered.
 For help with this task see How to get a list of pending background tasks.

-- On Windows, if the background task requires lock screen access make sure to put the app on the lock screen before trying to debug the background task.
+- If the background task requires lock screen access make sure to put the app on the lock screen before trying to debug the background task.
 For info on specifying manifest options for lock screen-capable apps, see How to show notifications on the lock screen and How to declare background tasks in the application manifest.